k-Mor/QuickFill/README.md

 These are all the common reasons someone will call in / submit a ticket for Facilities.
 There are no resource links, so the program is asking you to hit "Enter" or a "y" word to continue back to the Main Menu.

-#### Example 3 - You get a call / ticket for WCAP and have no idea where to find that
+#### Example 3 - You get a call / ticket for WCAP and have no idea what / where that is

     ---------
     Main Menu